Capital Calls: Aussie bank’s good deeds punished

 -----------------------------------------------

 SMASH AND NAB.
-Disappointment comes in a strange form for shareholders of National Australia Bank (NAB.AX).
-The country’s third-largest lender by market value didn’t just exceed earnings estimates for the six months through March 31.
-It also doubled its dividend, following increases by rivals ANZ (ANZ.AX) read more and Westpac (WBC.AX).
+Disappointment comes in a strange form for shareholders of National Australia Bank.
+The country’s third-largest lender by market value didn’t just exceed earnings estimates here for the six months through March 31.
+It also doubled its dividend, following increases by rivals ANZ and Westpac.
 Yet investors pouted, sending the shares down more than 3% in morning trading.

 As Australia’s biggest business lender, NAB is heavily exposed to troubled sectors like travel.
 That meant the bank run by Ross McEwan released less from loan-loss reserves – $235 million ($182 million) – than its two peers; investors probably should have factored that in already.
 Its markets business also was a tad disappointing, but one flagged earlier by ANZ.